ErikSeguinte/ex-3e-tracker-Python/README.md

 This option will ignore delaying characters.
 Note: This is for characters who choose to do nothing that interacts with initiative during their turn, not for delaying.
 Use 'other action' for delaying a turn to go later in the same round.

+Custom Gambits that are used frequently can be added for reuse later from the edit menu.
+Use the format "Name : Difficulty", with each gambit seperated by a new line.
+The default gambits cannot be modified, they will be regenerated if deleted or changed.
+The custom gambits will be saved to the config file.